malerinc/slapstack/README.md

 This dataset is based on a real-world block stacking warehouse from WEPA.

-WEPA is one of the largest hygienic paper manufacturers in Europe with production plants and warehouses in currently six European countries (www.wepa.eu).
+WEPA is one of the largest hygienic paper manufacturers in Europe with production plants and warehouses in currently six European countries.

 The dataset consists of three components: